 Understanding Medicare costs and the coverage options that are available to you is a crucial part of obtaining Medicare health insurance.
 Medicare coverage is broken down into several “parts” (A, B, C and D) with each providing a different type of coverage and having varying costs.
 Knowing what the Medicare premiums and copayments are for each part can help you determine which coverage works best for your budget.
 For more information about Medicare covered services including the costs you can expect to pay, review the sections provided below.

-Medicare Insurance Coverage
+About Medicare Insurance Coverage

 As mentioned above, Medicare costs will depend widely upon the level of coverage in which you enroll.
 While Medicare A and B coverage are the parts participants most commonly enroll, it is crucial that you understand what each part of Medicare covers to make an informed decision on which coverage is right for you.
 Continue reading to find out what does Medicare cover.